Who We Are

 A Comprehensive and Close-Knit Musical Learning Community

 Ours is the most comprehensive public university music program in New England, offering the BA, BM, MA, MM, DMA, and Ph.D., and bringing together students from a wide range of musical backgrounds and experiences to study in a close-knit learning community of musicians within a large research university.
-At the Department’s core is the belief that training in the Western classical tradition provides a solid foundation of musicianship for any twenty-first-century musical endeavor, and our curriculum stresses the development of fundamental musical skills.
+In our curriculum, we emphasize fundamental musical knowledge and skills, based in the western classical tradition, to provide a solid foundation of musicianship for the 21st century.